Computer Station Nation

 Logitech G Pro X Superlight 2 — best overall wireless

-Rating: 9.2/10 — The Superlight 2 is the benchmark for wireless gaming mice.
+Rating: 9.2/10 — The Superlight 2 is the benchmark.
 LIGHTFORCE optical-mechanical switches, HERO 2 sensor, 2,000 Hz polling wirelessly, and 60g without a single hole in the shell.
 Battery lasts around 95 hours at 1,000 Hz polling, or about 51 hours at 2,000 Hz.
-The only real criticism is the missing DPI button and stiff scroll wheel click.
+The only real complaints are the missing DPI button and stiff scroll wheel click.
 Read our full Logitech G Pro X Superlight 2 review.

 Razer DeathAdder V3 Pro — best ergonomic wireless

-Rating: 8.6/10 — The DeathAdder V3 Pro brings the DeathAdder’s classic right-handed ergonomic shape to wireless.
+Rating: 8.6/10 — The DeathAdder V3 Pro takes that classic right-handed ergonomic shape and goes wireless.
 The Focus Pro 30K sensor tracks cleanly at any competitive sensitivity, and HyperSpeed wireless sits at sub-1ms latency.
-At 64g it’s slightly heavier than the Superlight 2, and it tops out at 1,000 Hz rather than 2,000 Hz.
+It’s slightly heavier than the Superlight 2 at 64g and tops out at 1,000 Hz instead of 2,000 Hz.
 For right-handed palm-grip players who want ergonomic wireless, this is the pick.

 Razer Viper V3 HyperSpeed — best budget wireless

-Rating: 8.3/10 — The Viper V3 HyperSpeed is the most capable wireless mouse under $50.
-HyperSpeed 2.4 GHz wireless, symmetrical shape for both hands, and around 280 hours of battery on a AAA.
+Rating: 8.3/10 — Wireless gaming under $50.
+That used to be impossible.
+HyperSpeed 2.4 GHz, symmetrical shape for both hands, and around 280 hours of battery on a single AAA.
 The Focus X sensor (26,000 DPI, 300 IPS) is a step below the Focus Pro but fully capable for casual-to-competitive play.
-For first-time wireless buyers who don’t want to spend $100+, this is the clear pick.
+If you want wireless freedom without spending $100+, this is the clear pick.

 SteelSeries Rival 3 Wireless — best dual-mode wireless

-Rating: 8.0/10 — The Rival 3 Wireless stands out for players who use more than one device.
-It supports both 2.4 GHz for a gaming PC and Bluetooth for a laptop or second device, with about 400 hours of battery life on a AAA.
-That’s roughly two months between charges.
-The TrueMove Air sensor is accurate enough for most gaming, and the $47 price makes it one of the most practical dual-mode options available.
+Rating: 8.0/10 — The Rival 3 Wireless is for players who use more than one device.
+It switches between 2.4 GHz for gaming and Bluetooth for a laptop or second machine, and the battery is insane — around 400 hours on a AAA.
+That’s about two months between charges.
+The TrueMove Air sensor handles most gaming situations, and at $47 the feature set is hard to argue with.

 Logitech https://goto.walmart.com/c/2238203/568844/9383?veh=aff&sourceid=imp_000011112222333344&u=https%3A%2F%2Fwww.walmart.com%2Fip%2F1876763825 — cheapest LIGHTSPEED wireless